For:

 Case Study 02 — Scout Fuel

-Scout Fuel is a fuel optimization tool for fuel managers at trucking companies.
+Scout Fuel is a fuel optimization tool for trucking companies.
 The founders have built a UI that is not scaling, and though their customers see value in the concept of fuel optimization, the product has yet to gain traction.
+On paper, it makes sense; in practice, they are not leveraging the tool.

 My goal was to create, first, a design foundation from which they could continue to build the product, and second, redesign their customers' experience so it was more than a system of record, but instead a system of intelligence that drove action and ultimately increased customers' fuel savings.